Need to talk? Call 1800 882 436.

 Rapid weaning

-Sometimes there are reasons why you might need to stop breastfeeding very quickly.
-This can happen: shortly after birth or after you’ve been breastfeeding for a while.
+Sometimes, there are reasons why you might need to stop breastfeeding very quickly.
+This can happen shortly after birth or after you’ve been breastfeeding for a while.

 There are medicines that stop you making milk.
-But these don’t work well if you have been breastfeeding for a while.
+But these don’t work as well if you have been breastfeeding for a while.

-For babies younger than 12 months
+Weaning babies younger than 12 months

-Babies who are fully weaned before 12 months need about 600 mL of formula a day.
+Babies who are fully weaned before 12 months need about 600mL of formula a day.
 Ask your child health nurse to help you with this.

 Cow’s milk is not suitable for babies under 12 months of age.
 Until your baby reaches 12 months, you should continue feeding them expressed breast milk or formula.

-For babies older than 12 months
+Weaning babies older than 12 months

 Give drinks (water and milk) in a cup.
+Offer a variety of foods and snacks.

 If your baby is finding weaning difficult, try: